qiskit-community/spank-plugins/plugins/spank_qrmi_supp/README.md

 * CMake
 * gcc
 * Slurm header & library
-  * slurm/slurm.h must be under /usr/include
+  * slurm/slurm.h must be available under /usr/include
-  * libslurm.so must be under /usr/lib64/slurm or /usr/lib/x86_64-linux-gnu/slurm
+  * libslurm.so must be available under /usr/lib64 or /usr/lib/x86_64-linux-gnu

 ## How to build